“Imagination is the beginning of creation.

 – George Bernard Shaw

 Tim Duncan (1972) was born and raised in Dublin, Ireland.
-He studied philosophy and arts.
-The last 18 years he has been living in the Netherlands for the past 20 years.
+He studied philosophy and art.
+He has been living in the Netherlands for the past 20 years.

-Painting to me is like conducting an orchestra.
+Painting for me is like leading an orchestra.

-Each instrument (each colour) is of importance to the whole.
+Each instrument (each color) is important to the whole.

-My paintings are basically imaginative, innocent, sometimes boardering on holy.
-They are playful as well.
+My paintings are imaginative, innocent, sometimes bordering on holy.
+They are also playful.

 Tim started painting at the age of sixteen.
-In 1990 he had an exhibition at the Trinity College, Dublin, where he showed oil paintings, inspired by Yves Tanguy and Salvador Dali.
-The paintings were characterized by a surprising amount of skill and an unique and great refinement.
+In 1990 he had an exhibition at Trinity College in Dublin, where he showed oil paintings inspired by Yves Tanguy and Salvador Dali.
+The paintings were characterized by a surprising amount of skill and a unique and great refinement.

-“The artist has to be both courageous and vulnerable.”
+“The artist must be both courageous and vulnerable.”

-Since then Tim encountered some big setbacks in his personal life.
-Still, he managed to continue his work, albeit with interruptions.
-Since 2000 he has been working continuously at pastels with geometric shapes, human figures and structures in many variations as subjects.
-They are of a great clarity and show immense control of shapes and colours.
+Since then, Tim has stoutted a number of major setbacks in his personal life.
+After all, he managed to continue his work, albeit with interruptions.
+Since 2000 he has been working continuously in pastel colors with geometric shapes, human figures and structures in many variations as subjects.
+They are very bright and have enormous control over shapes and colors.